 Vedad Ibisevic, the goalscorer against Argentina, was brought on for Izet Hajrovic, and Sejad Salihovic replaced Lulic.

 It was almost déjà-vu for Spahic in the 60th minute, as Emenike brushed aside the Bosnian skipper, but he had cover this time around.

-Moments later, Begovic was forced off his line to deny the forward down the left, as the Fenerbahce man continued to cause problems.
+Moments later, Begovic was forced off his line to deny the forward on the left hand side of the park, as the Fenerbahce man continued to cause problems.

-Ibisevic had a free header from a corner in the 74th minute, but he failed to connect as the ball flew over the crossbar.
+Ibisevic had a free header from a corner in the 74th minute, but he failed to connect as the ball spawned over the crossbar.

-But in the third minute of additional time, Dzeko came within a whisker of an equaliser, as his close-range effort was saved onto the post by Enyeama.
+But in the third minute of additional time, Dzeko came within a whisker of an equalizer, as his close-range effort was saved onto the post by Enyeama.